jakenvac/Goid/docs/goflake.md

 ```go
 func (u *UUID) ToGUIDString() string
 ```
-ToGUIDString surrounds the uuid string in { } to mimic a microsoft GUID Note:
+ToGUIDString surrounds the UUID string in { } to mimic a microsoft GUID Note:
 This has not been developed to any microsoft standards

 #### func (*UUID) ToString